Evolving Interactive Diagnostic Agents in a Virtual Clinical Environment: Results

 \subsection{Evaluation for DiagGym}

-We first assess the fidelity and reliability of DiagGym, as it forms the foundation for RL‑based training of our diagnostic agent.
-The evaluation aims to verify whether the world model can generate clinically consistent, context‑appropriate examination results that faithfully reflect real‑world patterns in EHRs.
+We first assess the fidelity and reliability of DiagGym against other strong open-source LLMs with the same simulation prompt~(Section~\ref{sec:baselines}).
+The evaluation aims to verify whether the world model can generate clinically consistent, context-appropriate examination results that faithfully reflect real-world patterns in EHRs.